AngeloH03/AngeloH03/README.md

 - 👋 Hello there !
 - GENERAL KENO...
-I'm Angelo
+I'm Angelo.
 - 👀 I’m interested in computer science in general such as programming, networking but I'm mostly interested in game developpement.
 - 🌱 I’m currently learning Java, Godot and C++.
 - 📫 How to reach me : You'll never be able to reach me because I'm always far away from the weaks.